spoved/open-api.cr/README.md

 # open-api

 A crystal implementation of the OpenAPI spec data structures.
+See [swagger.io](https://swagger.io/specification/)

+This is in a current beta form, contributions are always welcome.

 ## Installation